How To Find An Architect In Chicago and Other Big Cities

 After reaching out to many architects in the Chicagoland area, I received my first email back.
 The company was willing to take on our project for a low low price of between just $60,000 and $80,000.
 Before I passed out, I wondered if this also included the house.
 It did not.
 This was for the drawings and home design ONLY.

-Now, this was for a 4000 square foot hypothetical home.
+Now, this was for a 4000 square foot hypothetical home that we absolutely are NOT building.
+WAYYYYY too big.
 The cost per square foot that we were initially quoted was $15-$20, which is how I arrived at the $60,000-$80,000 range (which also included interior work as well as basic architectural work).
 At that point, I figured we were screwed!
 What were we thinking?!
 We bought the land, but could now not afford an architect!
 The good news is, the numbers began to look better.

 I soon realized that most architects preferred to meet with you first before giving out price quotes.
 This makes complete sense.
 This is a relationship that you are entering so it is good to get to know one another first prior to spewing out numbers.